b2etw/reactive-coroutine-performance-test/README.md

 # 🎓 Reactive X Coroutine X Performance Test
-* We use Kotlin with popular frameworks and compare its performance on specific cases.
+* We use **Kotlin** with popular frameworks and compare its performance on specific cases.
-* Comparing its performance on CPU or IO(Network, Disk) intensive cases.
+* Comparing its performance on CPU, Network IO and Disk IO intensive cases.

 # 🎯 Target
 * Spring MVC